jordansissel/sysadvent/2012/01/article.md

 ```
 (
+  # ssh into a few servers and get the file sizes of certain logs
   echo "host\tfile\tsize"
-  for i in server1 server2 server3 server4 ... ; do
+  for i in server1 server2 server3 server4 ; do
     ssh $i du -sb /var/log/{mail.log,auth.log,syslog}.1 \
     | awk '{ OFS="\t"; print "'$i'", $2, $1}
   done
-) /tmp/maildata.tsv
+) > /tmp/maildata.tsv
 ```

-The output is tab-delimited and is hostname, logfile, size-in-bytes.
+The output is hostname, logfile, size-in-bytes; tab-delimited.
 In general, most spreadsheet tools can import data that is comma or tab-separated quite easily.
 My data looks like this:

 ```
 host  file  size